mjmeilahn/javascript-challenges/README.md

 7. Birthday Cake Candles - Return how many instances of largest numbers within an array

 8. Grading Students - Round up a set of numbers within a set range

+9. Apples & Oranges - Log how many times a number falls within a set range